KTH-EXPECA/docs/source/images/index.rst

 The image includes a "/root/toolbox" directory, under which you can find various scripts with corresponding user guides.
 These include:

-- **Netfilter Tables script** - allows a container to forward traffic to another destination
+- **Netfilter Tables script** - Allows a container to forward traffic to another destination.
+Can, for example, be used to do port-forwarding of traffic coming in to a public IP address.
 - **Network Emulator script** - This script simulates network conditions using Linux tc (Traffic Control).
   It supports delay, jitter, loss, duplication, corruption, reordering, and rate limiting.